ChaikovskiyV/webcrawler/readme.md

 - open terminal, go to the package with this api and run the command ./gradlew bootRun;

 - by default, this api runs on the port 8088, if you need another port you can change the 'server.port' property in the 'src/main/resources/application.properties' file to meaning that suits you;

+- after rest api was run you can find reports about test code coverage in the directory 'build/reports/jacoco/test'.

 The api handles following endpoints(for localhost):